Dr. Carla Taylor

-- immunology: phenotypic characterization of cell types by flow cytometry; immune cell isolation, culture and cytokine production.
+- Immunology and adipogenesis: phenotypic characterization of cell types in thymus, spleen, lymph nodes and the stromal vascular fraction from adipose tissue by flow cytometry; immune cell isolation, culture and cytokine production.

 - molecular pathways and cell signalling: Western blotting, Real-Time PCR.

-Most of the clinical studies are chronic (i.e. dietary intervention for several weeks) and a few have been acute (e.g. glycemic index testing or effects of a food item on satiety factors over a 2-3 hour period).
+Most of the clinical studies are chronic (i.e. dietary intervention for several weeks) and a few have been acute (e.g. glycemic index testing or effects of a food item on satiety factors over a 2-3 hour period; vascular responses).
 For the chronic studies, food items containing the test ingredient (e.g. canola oil, pulses) are prepared, frozen in the required portion, and provided to participants to incorporate into their usual diet at home.
-Depending on the study, participants are a) healthy, or b) have early stage vascular disease and/or diabetes (i.e. managed by diet and not taking lipid-lowering or glucose-lowering medications), or c) have established cardiovascular disease (e.g. peripheral arterial disease) and/or type 2 diabetes.
+For the comparison of plant and marine sources of omega-3 fatty acids, flaxseed oil containing alpha-linolenic acid (ALA) and docosahexaenoic acid (DHA)-rich fish oil have been provided in capsules.
+Depending on the study, participants are a) healthy, or b) have obesity-associated inflammation or c) have early-stage vascular disease and/or diabetes (i.e. managed by diet and not taking lipid-lowering or glucose-lowering medications), or d) have established cardiovascular disease (e.g. peripheral arterial disease) and/or type 2 diabetes.
 [Click on this link for studies currently recruiting participants].
 Assessments in the clinical studies fall into the following categories: